calcium1528/gt-reprise/story/route/normal/main.md

 ## Season 1
 So I thought I could start from the beginning and not encounter much trouble right away.<br>
-Boy do I deeply regret saying that.
+Boy do I deeply regret saying that.<br>
+I even had to add an EPISODE 0 just to establish a baseline for Frisk's screwed up "experiments" with the timeline.
+You heard me right.
+Its summary is right below this line.
+Absolute cinema.

 ### Episode 0 — Initialization
 > For the full plot, see [Initialization][s1e0].